EngruugbeJimmy/Opolo_Conference_Webpage/README.md

 ## Acknowledgments
 - Hat tip to anyone whose code was used 🔰
-- Inspiration 💘
+- Original design is by:[Cindy Shin in Behance](https://www.behance.net/adagio07)
-- Microverse program ⚡
+- Hat tip to anyone whose code was used
-- My standup team 🏹
+- Inspiration
-- My family's support 🙌
+- etc

 ## 📝 License